ISA-tools/2isadoc/nmrml2isa/install.rst

 ''''''''''''

 `pronto <https://pypi.python.org/pypi/pronto>`__
-   an interface to ontology files (used to import the MS controled vocabulary)
+   an interface to ontology files (used to import the MS controlled vocabulary)

 `chainmap <https://pypi.python.org/pypi/chainmap>`_ (required for Python 2 or PyPy) a polyfill implementation of collections.ChainMap (available in Python 3 stdlib)